pyccel/pyccel/developer_docs/order_docs.md

 ```

 ### `order_f` array creation example

-If the data is one dimensional, all we would need is one copy operation, same as an `order_c ndarray`.

 For `order_f`, the process is similar to `order_c`, but instead of copying our data straight to the destination `ndarray`, we first create an (`order_c`) `temp_ndarray`, copy the data to the `temp_ndarray`, then create an `order_f ndarray`, and copy from the `temp_ndarray` to the destination `order_f ndarray` _ using `strides` and `shape` _ to get the correct column-major memory layout.